- Educator Resources

 Frequently Asked Questions

-- The price ($149) provides you with a school-wide license for one full year.
+- Subscription fee ($199) provides you with a school-wide license for one full year.

-- Any teacher at your school can open a private account and get full support.
+- Any teacher at subscribing school/organization can open a private account and get full support.

-- Includes curriculum, video, resources, support, professional development, parent engagement tools, and newsletters.
+- Includes curriculum, video, support, professional development, parent engagement, monthly newsletter.